grucloud/grucloud/docusaurus/docs/aws/AwsGettingStarted.md

 ```

-Note that tags has been added to the EC2 Instance, it gives GruCloud a way to identify the resources under its control.
+> Note that tags have been added to the EC2 Instance, it gives GruCloud a way to identify the resources under its control.
 Unlike other instructure as code tool such as Terraform and Pulumi, GruCloud does not need a _state_ file.
 Hence removing a lot a complexity and issues.

-## Destroy
+### Destroy

-Time to destroy the resources allocated and therefore saves a lot of £$€.
+Time to destroy the resources allocated and therefore save a lot of £$€.

 ```bash
 gc destroy